 Finally, throughout the year, students engage in a number of service projects aimed at identifying a need, designing a way to fulfill the need, and then implementing their plan.
 Such projects might include organizing a run to raise money for hurricane victims, partnering with Lake Jackson Alliance to persuade local officials toward preservation of a local resource, or working with Tall Timbers to help restore native longleaf pine ecosystems.
 Through the various projects, students find that compassionate action, grounded in sound research and united behind shared goals, can and will make a difference.
 An education that is purposeful teaches students that their voice matters, thereby building the foundation for engaging and meaningful citizenship.

-Science in the fourth grade builds on the concepts of cycles and systems.
+Science in the fourth grade builds on the concepts of patterns in nature and Earth’s systems.
 Rather than stand alone, the science curriculum runs parallel to and is integrated into the social studies investigation of Florida.

 Skills throughout the science curriculum include questioning, experimenting, concluding, graphing, researching, sketching, constructing, conceptualizing, writing, and exploring.
 Students keep science journals, and constantly update the map with new information regarding geography and ecosystems as it relates to Florida.

 Fourth graders attend formal art classes.